zimolzak/birthday-party/list.md

 - Tim Berners Lee: *This Is for Everyone.*

-- R.\ F.\ Kuang: *Katabasis.*

 - Christine Wenc: *Funny Because It's True: How the Onion Created Modern News Satire.*

 ## Nerd

-- [x] A new antenna for my ham radio.
-About $90--100.
-I don't yet know exactly what happened to the old one, but it doesn't work right any more.
-The old one was a **MFJ-2010** off-center-fed dipole (OCFD) for 40, 20, 10, and 6 meters.
-Worked great for years.
-I think I would love another one.
-Of course, I am also looking for an end-fed half wave (EFHW).
-Mostly I want to be on the bands that I listed above (40 20 10 6), but if you get an EFHW, I would be interested in 80 meters, too.

 - **Air compressor.** Yes, I want to blast out certain drainage lines, and also it can hook to a rapid can crusher maybe?
 Kind of want to